-In our frenetic society with demands being placed upon people in the workplace, school, community, and home, it is more important than ever for people to find creative ways to cope with and maybe even eliminate distress in their lives.
+In our frenetic society, with demands placed upon people in the workplace, school, community, and home, it is more important than ever for people to find creative ways to cope with and maybe even eliminate distress.

-Distress is different than eustress (a name for good stress), which is the helpful type of stress, one that is a burst of energy, telling one’s body what to do.
-It is the type of stress that can help one accomplish tasks, goals and projects, motivating one to move forward.
+Distress is different from eustress (a name for good stress), which is the helpful type of stress, a burst of energy, telling one’s body what to do.
+It is the type of stress that can help one accomplish tasks, goals, and projects, motivating one to move forward.
 Eustress becomes distress when it is overdone.

 The activities are divided into four chapters to help you identify and select assessments easily and quickly:

-This chapter helps participants identify the ways they can more effectively cope with stress through creative emotional stress management techniques.
+This chapter helps participants identify how they can more effectively cope with stress through creative, emotional stress management techniques.

-This chapter helps participants identify the ways they can more effectively cope with stress through creative, cognitive stress management techniques.
+This chapter helps participants identify how they can more effectively cope with stress through creative, cognitive stress management techniques.

-This chapter helps participants identify the ways they can more effectively cope with stress through creative physical stress management techniques.
+This chapter helps participants identify how they can more effectively cope with stress through creative physical stress management techniques.

-This chapter helps participants identify the ways they can more effectively cope with stress through creative social stress management techniques.
+This chapter helps participants identify how they can more effectively cope with stress through creative social stress management techniques.

-All of the guided activities are fully reproducible for use with your clients/participants.
+All guided activities are fully reproducible for use with your clients/participants.